H. L. Hunley: Construction and testing

+The hull of the ship is estimated to originally have been 4 feet 3 inches (1.30) in diameter.
+The two hatches, accessible by means of conning tower, located in the forward and aft of the vessel, are estimated to have originally measured at 16.5 inches (42 cm) in width and 21 inches (53 cm) in length.
+The small sizing of the hatches and the cramped quarters made entering, exiting, and maneuvering about the ship remarkably difficult.
+Hunley was designed for a crew of eight, seven to turn the hand-cranked ducted propeller at about 3.5 horsepower (2.6 kW), and one to steer and direct the boat.
+At the height of her speed, Hunley could reach 4 knots [Wills, 2017].

 By July 1863, Hunley was ready for a demonstration.
 Supervised by Confederate Admiral Franklin Buchanan, Hunley successfully attacked a coal flatboat in Mobile Bay.
-Following this, the submarine was shipped by rail to Charleston, South Carolina, arriving on 12 August 1863.
+Following this, the submarine was shipped by rail to Charleston, South Carolina, on 12 August 1863.
 However, the Confederate military seized the submarine from her private builders and owners shortly after arriving, turning her over to the Confederate Army.
 Hunley would operate as a Confederate Army vessel from then on, although Horace Hunley and his partners would remain involved in her further testing and operation.
-While sometimes referred to as CSS Hunley, she was never officially commissioned into service.
+While sometimes called CSS Hunley, she was never officially commissioned into service.

 Confederate Navy Lieutenant John A. Payne of CSS Chicora volunteered to be Hunley's captain, and seven men from Chicora and CSS Palmetto State volunteered to operate her.
-On 29 August 1863, Hunley's new crew was preparing to make a test dive, when Lieutenant Payne accidentally stepped on the lever controlling the sub's diving planes as she was running on the surface.
+On 29 August 1863, Hunley's new crew was preparing to make a test dive when Lieutenant Payne accidentally stepped on the lever controlling the sub's diving planes as she was running on the surface.
 This caused Hunley to dive with one of her hatches still open.
 Payne and two others escaped, but the other five crewmen drowned.

 H. L. Hunley crew lost 29 August 1863: